tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ## Purpose of this article

 Enumeration, spraying and brute-forcing are common attack techniques for initial access ([TA0001 - Initial Access](https://attack.mitre.org/tactics/TA0001/)), specifically on Cloud workloads.
 While there are loads of interesting articles on post-exploitation frameworks (albeit, not that much on Cloud post-exploitation), "post-exploitations", by definition, means there was an initial access.
-Detecting initial access attacks and analyzing relevant logs in Azure AD is what we strive to do in this article.
+Detecting initial access attacks and analyzing relevant logs in Azure AD is what we attempt to do in this article.

-TeamsFiltration is of course not the only framework available for enumerating or brute-forcing Azure Active Directory (e.g.: PowerZure, Microburst, MSOLSPray and many more) but it allows to chain multiple techniques, some of them being interesting from a detection perspective.
+TeamsFiltration is of course not the only framework available for enumerating or brute-forcing Azure Active Directory (e.g.: AADInternals, PowerZure, Microburst, MSOLSPray and many more) but it allows to chain multiple techniques, some of them being interesting from a detection perspective.
+It is also because of the interesting premises of the TeamFiltration framework, which are based on the fact that Microsoft relies on a specific "version" of the OAuth flow ([On-Behalf of flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow)) for some of its office applications, in order for instance to allow Teams to have access to your Outlook calendar or your OneDrive files (more of that on the below talk).

-We will divide this article in several sections, starting with disseting each one of the technique offered by TeamsFiltration and looking at the corresponding detection capabilities.
+We will divide this article in several sections, dissecting each one of the technique offered by TeamsFiltration and looking at the corresponding detection in the logs.

 TeamFiltration is written in C# and can either be used from a standalone build version or by compiling sources from the corresponding GitHub repository.
 I encourage you to watch the presentation of the framework [@Def Con 30 - Taking a Dump in the Cloud](https://www.youtube.com/watch?v=GpZTQHLKelg) for an onveriew of the framework, its foundations and a demo by the author.

 TeamFiltration has 3 main modules: enumeration, spraying and exfiltration.
-Let's dive into the inner-workings...

 ## A brief on logs used in this article

 We will focus on the main Azure AD logs and the Microsoft 365 Unified Audit Log (UAL) to observe logging events related to usage of TeamFiltration.
+Indeed, these logs are found in most Microsoft customers tenants without too much hassle.
 In our case, these logs are ingested into Microsoft Sentinel, but any SIEM or log concentrator could be used.
 You can also directly browse the logs from the Microsoft Entra portal or from Defender 365 portal for instance.

 **Azure AD Logs**